 When asked how well they remembered the prehospital training, most respondents identified with the highest values of the 1-5 scale, where 5 indicated the highest knowledge retention.
-The average grade in the total population was 4,29.
-The same figure among the first-timers reached 4,5.
-Three respondents declared they remembered the training poorly (grades 1 or 2), two of them declared to participate in a medical training at least once a year, and one was a first-timer.
+The average grade in the total population was 4.29.
+The same figure among the first-timers reached 4.5.
+Three respondents declared they remembered the training poorly, two of them declared to participate in a medical training at least once a year, and one was a first-timer.
 Nonetheless, all of them were able to provide an example of a recent application of their learnings from the training in the later part of the interview.

-The respondents were asked to assess the training content against 8 characteristics: new, generally useful, applicable in the context of my work, rich in theoretical know-ledge, rich in opportunities to practice, important for my work, and rarely taught in my environment.
-In each case, they could less or more strongly agree or disagree, or evade answering ("Hard to tell").
+The respondents were asked to assess the training content against 8 characteristics: new, generally useful, applicable in the context of my work, rich in theoretical knowledge, rich in opportunities to practice, important for my work, and rarely taught in my environment.
+In each case, they could less or more strongly agree or disagree, or evade answering.
 The respondents generally agreed with all, but one description.
+For half of them the training's contents were completely new and 30% partly or fully disagreed with this description.
+For 30% of the respondents the training was also a refresher and update